FeaturedSEO Research

 The practical AI visibility audit framework

-This is the framework we use to pressure-test whether a page can become a supporting link in AI search.
+We use this framework to pressure-test whether a page can become a supporting link in AI search.

 1. Crawl posture